Fogging Machines and Aerosoles for Mold Removal

 Concrobium Mold Control Aerosol is a product I recommend.
 Out of all of the mold aerosols on the market, theirs has the clearest instructions.
 Plus, it works well.

 This product leaves a strange smell, but it only lasts for a day or two.
 It can take up to four days for the mold smell to dissipate.
-Once the mold smell dissipates, you know that the fogger has done its job as a mold killer.
+Once the mold smell dissipates, you know that it has done its job as a mold killer.

 Getting Rid of Mold in Homes and Businesses